 That’s it, your first introduction to using Twitter for successful business marketing.

 Following these nine steps will help you to grow your business on Twitter organically.
 It will increase website traffic and, in the end, increase your sales.

 And if you want some quicker results, the paid options of Twitter are here to help you as well get that extra traffic that you might be missing out on.

-This is just the beginning though, the possibilities with Twitter are endless, and if you think outside the box, you can easily think of more use cases to use Twitter within your organisation.
+This is just the beginning, though.
+The possibilities with Twitter are endless, and if you think outside the box, you can easily think of more use cases to use Twitter within your organization.

 Start measuring your Twitter performance to identify what works and what doesn’t work with your following.
 Learn which type of Tweets are more effective than others.

 Content marketing is just solving the same problems that your product solves through media you create and promote.

 You want to be a helpful guide, helping your potential customers improve their day.

 This can be done by bringing a smile to their face or by giving solid advice, but whatever you do, always keep building a community in the back of your mind.

 What do you think?
 Are you ready to give Twitter a(nother) try?
 Are you ready to start engaging with your fans and (potential) customers?
 Share your most defining Twitter moments in the comments below!